Who can claim it?

 Some people find that if they’ve lived with their health problem for a long time, they overlook or underestimate their difficulties so it’s a good idea to get help to fill in the form.
 Contact your local Age UK or Citizens Advice.

 If you're turned down

 The DWP should give you a written explanation if they turn down your claim.
 If you’re not happy with the decision, you generally have one month to make an appeal.
 Call our Helpline for more advice.

-Download a claim form from Gov.uk or call the Department for Work and Pensions helpline 0800 731 0122 to ask for an application pack.
+Download a claim form from Gov.uk or call the Attendance Allowance helpline on 0800 731 0122 to ask for an application pack.